Did you know that we can trace dogs and Day of the Dead, or Día de los Muertos, all the way back to ancient civilizations?

 But dogs have played an important role in Día de los Muertos long before the modern celebrations that we know today.
 According to Aztec tradition, dogs were humankind’s best friend not only in this life, but also in the afterlife.

 One breed in particular is associated with Día de los Muertos: the Xoloitzcuintli (Xolo for short), formerly called the Mexican Hairless Dog.
-This ancient breed gets its name from the Aztec language, from “Xolotl,” the Aztec name for the god of lightning, and “itzcuintli,” which means “dog.”
+This ancient breed gets its name from the Aztec language, from “Xolotl,” the name for the god of lightning, and “itzcuintli,” which means “dog.”

 The Aztecs (as well as the Maya and the Toltecs) considered Xolos sacred.
 They believed the dogs guided the souls of the dead through the underworld.
 Archaeologists have dug up ceramic dog statues, as well as skeletons, suggesting that ancient people were often buried with their Xolos so they could stay together in the afterlife.

 Xolos have a striking appearance—they lack fur on their bodies, except for the occasional tuft on top of their heads.
 Hairlessness is caused by a dominant mutation in the FOXI3 gene.
-That same mutation also causes missing teeth, a condition called canine ectodermal dysplasia.
+That same variant also causes missing teeth, a condition called canine ectodermal dysplasia.
 Those missing teeth helped archaeologists identify Xolo remains when they were excavating ancient Aztec sites.

 In an article called “The bald and the beautiful,” scientists found that the FOXI3 mutation in Xolos is also shared with Peruvian Inca Orchid and Chinese Crested Dogs, suggesting a link to a common ancestor.
 There is also some evidence that rare mutations in the same FOXI3 gene in humans can cause an underdeveloped outer ear.